-At the risk of seeming infatuated, I can safely state that there are few 'experts' in this field with as much knowledge of the subject as Jean-Yves Lorant - in his professional life he manages the French Armed Forces photo archive (SHD at Vincennes) - some several millions of images.
-As he wrote on LRG " I am not sure that there are on this forum people who can claim an expertise superior to mine in this domain ".
+At the risk of seeming infatuated, I can safely state that there are few 'experts' in this field with as much knowledge of the subject as Jean-Yves Lorant - in his professional life he managed the French Armed Forces photo archive (SHD at Vincennes) - some several millions of images.
+As he wrote on on one forum, " I am not sure that there are on this forum people who can claim an expertise superior to mine in this domain ".

 There are not Jean-Yves, have no fear...
 Even those that have seen hundreds of war-time Luftwaffe photos, well, their experience is small beer compared to your own!

 To close the discussion.
 A spectacular price has been paid for this one image - but as someone who has sometimes spent a lot more money on trips to Germany for much less spectacular results put it;